Bernardo-MG/sphinx-docs-theme/README.rst

 ``$ pip install sphinx-docs-theme``

-If needed, manual installation is possible:
+If needed, manual installation is possible.
+But it requires two steps.

+First of all the frontend should be built:

+``$ python setup.py frontend``

+And then the project can be installed:

 ``$ python setup.py install``